Particle scattering in a sonic analogue of special relativity: Scattering cross sections

 The cross section is evaluated by standard perturbation theory with the quantized interaction term

 The Hamiltonian is discrete as we are considering quantization in a finite ``sonic universe'' of volume $L^3$.

-Important to notice is that the interaction Hamiltonian in Eq.~\eqref{eq:interactinham2} is not Lorentz invariant---neither light, nor sonic---as the operator $\op{\vec x}$ cannot be applied in a relativistic scenario.
+Important to notice is that the interaction Hamiltonian in Eq.~\eqref{eq:interactinham2} is not Lorentz invariant---neither with respect to light, nor sound---as the operator $\op{\vec x}$ cannot be applied in a relativistic scenario.
 Hence, it is valid only for external particles.
-We will elaborate more in the next subsection, Section~\ref{Sec:InternalParticleCS}.
+We will elaborate more in the next subsection, Sec.~\ref{Sec:InternalParticleCS}.